With 195 countries spread across our blue rock, narrowing down a list of the most beautiful cities in the world was a monumental challenge.

 Stop for some coffee and a bite to eat at La Maison Smith and tour the shops around the square.
 If you have time, stop for a drink at Pub de L’Oncle Antoine, a 17th century brick cellar that is the oldest pub in Quebec City.

 If you love Christmas, there is no better place to be than right in the heart of Old Quebec City.
-A traditional German Christmas Market, Marche de Noel, is set up right in the heart of Old Quebec and features over 90 local exhibitors with homemade trinket and tasty treats like mulled wine and traditional German cakes.
+A traditional German Christmas Market, Marche de Noel, is set upright in the heart of Old Quebec and features over 90 local exhibitors with homemade trinkets and tasty treats like mulled wine and traditional German cakes.
 Did you know that New York also have a German Christmas Market, making it one of the best Christmas towns in the USA.

 You can also grab a cup of hot chocolate and warm up near one of the firepits situated around the market.

-And its chic all-inclusive 5-star resorts, Ocho Rios, is filled with fun activities for all types of travelers.
+And its chic all-inclusive 5-star resort, Ocho Rios, is filled with fun activities for all types of travelers.

 Whether you’re an adrenaline traveler looking to go sailing through rainforest canopies on a bobsled, a water baby like me that loves to be out in the Caribbean Sea, which might be the main tourist attraction.

-Or if you’re a nature lover who also loves to top up their tan, then a full-day catamaran cruise with a spot of snorkeling to see some of the most exotic fishes and coral reefs in the world.
+Or if you’re a nature lover who also loves to top up their tan, then a full-day catamaran cruise with a spot of snorkeling to see some of the most exotic and cutest fishes and coral reefs in the world.
 Might be at the top of the list of things to do in Ocho Rios, similar to the top things to do in Bogota Colombia.

-The beaches in Ocho Rios were also visited by the most famous spy in London, James Bond for the movie “Dr. No’.
+The beaches nearby the beautiful city of Ocho Rios were also visited by the most famous spy in London, James Bond for the movie “Dr. No’.
 And remains a filming location for the James Bond franchise due to the pristine waters and lush surrounding countryside.

 Written by Delahaye from Hues of Delahaye.

 While you can stay here on a budget, when compared to the rest of Greece, Mykonos, while it is a beautiful city, isn’t budget-friendly.
-The white and blue roofed houses, epic sunsets, and tiny streets make it one of the most beautiful cities in the world.
+The white and blue-roofed houses, epic sunsets, and tiny streets make it one of the most beautiful cities in the world.